 hence

 \end{proof}

-\begin{definition} We now define a new filtration on $A(1)$ which we will call {\em the abelianizing filtration on $A(1)$}.
-To notationally distinguish it from the May filtration, we will write $\ddot{F}^n(A(1))$ for its filtration layers, and $\ddot{E}_0(A(1))$ for its associated graded algebra.
-The abelianizing filtration is defined as follows:
+To avoid any confusion about notation in Definition \ref{def of ab filt}: $(x)$ denotes the two-sided ideal generated by an element $x$.
+The notation $Q_1$ is Milnor's notation for the element $\Sq^1\Sq^2+\Sq^2\Sq^1$ of $A(1)$. \begin{definition} We now define a new filtration on $A(1)$ which we will call {\em the abelianizing filtration on $A(1)$}.
+To notationally distinguish it from the May filtration, we will write ${}^{Ab}{F}^n(A(1))$ for its filtration stages, and ${}^{Ab}{E}_0(A(1))$ for its associated graded algebra.
+The abelianizing filtration is defined as follows.